zhgzhg/Event-Engine/README.md

 Pay attention to IntelliJ IDEA settings if you are using Maven to build the project.
 Especially when changing JDK version during imports and runs.
-The environment variable JAVA_HOME might be mandatory to set if you have several JDK versions, in order to make sure that maven javadoc plugin is using the correct JRE (see below).
+The environment variable JAVA_HOME might be mandatory to set if you have several JDK versions, in order to guarantee that maven javadoc plugin is using the correct JRE (see below).

 Event Engine relies on not modularized yet dependencies.
 Migrating to Java 9+ may cause problems.
 Compilation for Java 9+ with Maven will succeed, but the javadoc generation might fail.